ManeeshVeerulla/GUI-APP-Data-Analysis/README.md

 5. Press Enter to execute the command.
 Git will clone the repository to your local machine.

-6. Once the cloning process is complete, you'll have a new directory named `GUI-APP-Data-Analysis` in your current directory, containing all the files from the GitHub repository.
+6. Once the cloning process is complete, you'll have a new directory named `ITMS-548-Final-Project` in your current directory, containing all the files from the GitHub repository.

 ## Running the Application

 To run the application, ensure that you have Python installed on your system.
 You can download and install Python from [here](https://www.python.org/downloads/).

-Navigate to the `GUI-APP-Data-Analysis` directory that you cloned in the previous step.
+Navigate to the `ITMS-548-Final-Project` directory that you cloned in the previous step.

 Run the app.py script using the following command: